 top of page

-Did Popeye Know That Olive Oil Was Fake?
+Did Popeye Know That His Olive Oil Was Fake?

-FACT: 70% of all olive oils sold in supermarkets are fake?
+FACT: 70% of olive oils in supermarkets are as fake as a three-dollar bill.

-Many historians believe that olive oil originated in the Mediterranean basin or somewhere in the Middle East and like this Italian Diva, and many individuals across the globe, you have a bottle of olive oil stocked in your pantry.
-If so, you know olive oil is a perfectly delicious and versatile culinary ingredient for tomato sauces, salad dressings, marinades, bread dipping and much more.
-But did you know that olive oil has been a staple food for dozens of cultures for over 1000 years?
+Many historians think olive oil made its grand debut in the Mediterranean basin or the Middle East.
+Picture it as an Italian opera star, and just like many of us, it’s probably chilling in your pantry.
+Olive oil is the Beyoncé of ingredients—ideal for tomato sauces, salad dressings, marinades, bread dipping, and more.
+But did you know it’s been a cultural superstar for over a thousand years?

-Olive oil is much more expensive than your common cooking oils, but do you really know the difference?
-Or, do you just buy whatever is the cheapest or on sale?
+Olive oil might cost more than your typical cooking oils, but do you know why, or are you just snatching up the cheapest bottle like you're at a bargain bonanza?

 Fresher is better.